cloudflare/cloudflare-docs/products/ddos-protection/src/content/managed-rulesets/adjust-rules/false-negative.md

 </Aside>

-Once saved, the rule takes effect within 1 or 2 minutes.
+Once saved, the rule takes effect within one or two minutes.
 The rule adjustment should provide immediate remedy, which you can view in the [analytics dashboard](/reference/analytics).